artmetla/DejaView/docs/instrumentation/tracing-sdk.md

 ### In-process mode

-In this mode both the perfetto service and the app-defined data sources are hosted fully in-process, in the same process of the profiled app.
+In this mode both the dejaview service and the app-defined data sources are hosted fully in-process, in the same process of the profiled app.
 No connection to the system `traced` daemon will be attempted.

-In-process mode can be enabled by setting `TracingInitArgs.backends = perfetto::kInProcessBackend` when initializing the SDK, see examples below.
+In-process mode can be enabled by setting `TracingInitArgs.backends = dejaview::kInProcessBackend` when initializing the SDK, see examples below.

 This mode is used to generate traces that contain only events emitted by